Patient Counseling Header

 YOUR PATIENTS ARE COUNTING ON YOU TO START THE CONVERSATION

-Follow a simple, 3-step plan of action:
+Follow a simple, 3-step plan of action to prioritize shared clinical decision-making and vaccinate all appropriate patients:

 Prioritize shared clinical decision-making